The International Mosse-Lecture, Humboldt University, Berlin 2011

 That recording of Fanny Cochrane is arguably one of the most important 19th century musical artifacts from anywhere in the world - certainly more important than the recording of Brahms playing his piano in the same year - with Johannes we still have the notation, without Fanny's voice there would be nothing.
 And maybe that's what we have wanted, 'nothing' to connect us to the horrors of Tasmanian history.

-The speech at Donaueschingen Festival 2004 on receiving the Karl Sczuka Prize
+Donaueschingen Festival 2004: The Karl Sczuka Prize Speech.

 The decline of live music and the lack of function for the musician in our society.